Asian stocks follow Wall Street lower after mixed earnings

 The president of the European Council, Donald Tusk, said he would recommend the other 27 nations in the trade bloc grant Britain's request for an extension to its Oct.
 31 deadline to withdraw.

 Britain wants a three-month delay until the end of January 2020.
-That was done after Parliament passed a law forcing Prime Minister Boris Johnson to seek the postponement.
+Parliament passed a law forcing Prime Minister Boris Johnson to seek the postponement.

 "Alongside Brexit, the relatively mixed set of earnings out of the US overnight provides poor leads for Asia markets," said Jingyi Pan of IG in a report.